Business intelligent solutions to improve your office space

 In today’s modern office the lack of privacy is a real problem, particularly in between meeting rooms.
 The utilisation of glass partitions and large folding doors in between meeting rooms means that noise seeps through to the adjacent room and surrounding areas.
 Acoustics and privacy are often overlooked during the design.

-Remark group can provide bespoke masking for meeting rooms that allow businesses to achieve 100% privacy – without sacrificing the design of the toom.
+Remark group can provide bespoke solutions that allows businesses to achieve 100% privacy – without sacrificing the design of the toom.
 We can ensure that conversations remain private.

 It’s not just the office that suffers from a lack of privacy, 51% of people have overheard a confidential topic being discussed outside of work, in GP surgeries, hospitals and waiting rooms.
 Privacy is a fundamental human right, yet in places where you think you would receive the highest amount of privacy like GP Surgeries, waiting rooms and healthcare facilities, there seems to be a lack of it.